-The Safe Space workshops meets twice for 2 1/2 hours each meeting.
-After completing the workshop , faculty, staff and students are invited to become a part of the Oneonta Safe Space Network, but network membership is not a requirement for participation in the actual workshop.
+The new Safe Space workshop training is modeled after the concept of "continuing education" in order to encourage active allyship and to allow participants to stay up-to-date within a changing landscape of gender and sexuality.
+After completing the Safe Space 101 2.5-hour workshop , faculty, staff and students are invited to become a part of the Oneonta Safe Space Network by displaying the symbol, but network membership is not a requirement for participation in the actual workshop.

 Responsibilities of Oneonta Safe Space Network Members

 To be available to members of the College community who wish to discuss lesbian, gay, bisexual and “questioning” concerns

 To share information about College and community resources related to LGBTQ life

 To respect people's need for privacy and confidentiality.

 To commit to continuing to learn about LGBTQ issues

 In the Safe Space 101 training you can expect to learn: